Profitable change and cancellation fees cloud the airlines’ duty of passenger care and sick passenger rule

 The concept of nonrefundable tickets with change fees has been around for decades.
 And sick passenger rules requiring them to pay should they choose not to fly were introduced about the same time.
 Anyone who’s been in the travel industry, or traveling by air for any length of time, remembers the days when a doctor’s note could get you out of a change fee, and often simply get you a refund.

 Not any more.
-Airlines now punish the sick with change fees and additional airfare in most cases.
+Airlines now punish the sick.
+Sometimes there are change fees and additional airfare in most cases.
 These airline sick passenger rules are plain wrong.
-Plus, during the past weeks, we have discovered how dramatic economic costs can become.
+Plus, during the past year, we have discovered how dramatic economic costs can become.

 Unfortunately, like many consumer-friendly policies of the past, this policy was abused.
 I somewhat routinely processed refunds and changes for healthy clients with letters from dentists, psychologists, and dermatologists.
 Not to mention just friendly general practitioners who were happy to keep THEIR clients happy.

-Today, we have to realize that the paltry costs to airlines of passengers posing to be sick and the actions of dishonest doctors can cause worldwide economic damage.
+Today, we have to realize that the paltry costs to airlines of passengers purporting to be sick and the actions of dishonest doctors can cause worldwide economic damage.

 Doctors’ notes were eliminated by the airline drive to make profits